 The Early Active Years

-It seemed to take forever to finally complete the transceiver kit, and was I ever disappointed when it smoked the first time I turned it on.
+It seemed to take forever to finally complete the transceiver and power supply kits, and was I ever disappointed when The HW-101 smoked the first time I turned it on.
 (But, that's part of the excitement of building your own... isn't it?)
 After a little troubleshooting, I found a missing resistor, and I remember being amazed at how much smoke (and damage) that mistake caused.
 After replacing a couple resistors in the circuit and a tube, I was ready for another test flight.
 This time, no problems where encountered, and the radio aligned just like the book said it should.

 Weeks earlier, I had purchased an Hy-Gain 18AVT vertical.
 It didn't take too long to assemble it and place it just outside the bedroom window at the edge of the apartment parking lot.
 It was installed on a small tripod, and grounded to a nearby water-pipe.
 After a few adjustments to the length of the antenna, I was off and running, and within a couple of months, managed to work all the states and continents.
 (K5OVW and I couldn't operate on 20 meters at the same time!)